 As the weather slowly starts to cool down I’ve decided to challenge myself to complete a Budget Front Porch Makeover this month.
 My front porch is a pretty serious eye sore, but I have big plans for this sad little area.

 Drainage issues have kept me from planting anything in this flower bed for the last couple years.
 Everything I’ve tried up until now has promptly drowned in the heavy North Carolina rains.
 But, after lots of researching and planning I think I’ve finally come up with a solution!
-Stay tuned for updates to this seriously embarrassing mud pit.
-It’s going to be SO GOOD!
+(Check out the raised flower bed I built for this area.)

-The first project I decided to tackle for my front porch makeover was to add a new bench to the walkway.
+The first project I decided to tackle for my Budget Front Porch Makeover was to add a new bench to the walkway.
 I wanted something simple, quick and also super cheap.
 This modern 2×4 bench fits the bill!

 This post contains affiliate links.

 Simple 2×4 Bench Plans

 Before I started the build I created some simple 2×4 bench plans that are available for download in my free resource library.
 I’ll share some building tips with you here, but you can get the full detailed instructions and cut list in the Simple 2×4 Bench Plans link in the resource library.